MateMalice/100-days-of-code/log.md

 **Thoughts**: Although I had done similar things previously using C# and Selenium, it was good to learn how to do it in Python, given the benefits of using Jupyter Notebooks for this kind of work.
 I now know how to scrape web data using a range of languages and frameworks, including C# and Selenium, NodeJS and Python, which will allow me to choose the most appropriate tool for the job.

 **Link to work:** See [web-scraping-tutorial.ipynb](https://github.com/MateMalice/100-days-of-code/blob/master/web-scraping-tutorial.ipynb) for the entire notebook for the exercise.

+### Day 14: 14 August 2020
+**Today's Progress**: Unfortunately, I took a short break from this challenge due to illness, work and other pressures.
+Those have now eased, so I am getting back into it.
+I'm picking up where I left off - Day 14.
+Today, I continued with the Packt Machine Learning for Penetration Testing exercise and used logistic regression and a decision tree algorithm to develop a phishing domain detection model.

+**Thoughts**: This exercise reminded me how easy it is to perform simple classification tasks when you already have data that has been labelled and processed.
+It seems that one of the hardest and most time-consuming aspects of data science is getting good-quality data and keeping data collections clean when you're continually feeding in new data.

+**Link to work:** See [PhishingDetection.ipynb](https://github.com/MateMalice/100-days-of-code/blob/master/PhishingDetection.ipynb) for the entire notebook for the exercise.